runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 ```

 In this example, unlike the one above, `&&`, `^`, and `||` have the same
-priority, as are part of the same block.
+priority, as they are part of the same block.
 Addionally, the entire group is
 left-associative.
 This means that none of `&&`, `^`, and `||` can appear as the
 right child of any of `&&`, `^`, or `||`.
 Hence, this grammar is also not
 ambiguous.
 However, it expresses a different grammar, and you are encouraged